Sign in

 6. Find A Coworking Space

-Of course we all love working out of coffee shops, but joining a coworking space and working from there once in a while can certainly help you to find a nomadic community.
+Of course we all love working out of coffee shops, but joining a coworking space and working from there once in a while can certainly help you to find a nomadic community no matter what kind of work you do, even if you’re exploring some of the best digital nomad jobs.
 Many coworking spaces offer day or week passes so you don’t have to commit to a long term financial obligation if you aren’t staying in the same place for a long period of time.
 It’s likely that you’ll run into other digital nomads and location independent folks, especially in a popular nomad city.
 Plus, working in a coworking space is also a great way to boost your productivity.

 Members: Varies